i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Notes
 `````
-- We use signature length instead of sigtype so we can support unknown signature
+- We use signature length instead of sig type so we can support unknown signature
   types.

 - There is no expiration of a service list, recipients may make their own